A True Backup For The Heart

 LVADs have been implanted for thirty years as a bridge to transplant (BTT), allowing sick patients to regain a better quality of life while waiting for a possible heart transplant.
 However, there are too few donor hearts, and not all patients are qualified for or would benefit from a transplant.
 LVADs, which now offer survival rates equivalent to cardiac transplantation, are now implanted in a definitive therapy approach (Destination Therapy or DT) and represent an alternative to heart transplantation and a solution to graft shortage.

 DT has experienced significant growth: in less than a decade it has become dominant in the US and Germany, Europe’s leading LVAD country.
-With about 8,000 procedures per year, LVADs represent an established therapy but these devices are underutilized as each year 60,000 patients in the US and Europe could be eligible to that procedure.
+With about 8,000 procedures per year, LVADs represent an established therapy but these devices are underutilized as each year 100,000 patients in the US and Europe could be eligible for that procedure.

 And Yet, A High Rate Of Associated Complications

 The large number of DT implants continues to grow despite the high rate of associated complications: in the two years following implantation, 80% of patients will develop a severe complication requiring rehospitalization.
 These complications include bleeding, mainly gastrointestinal bleeding, or even stroke, which sometimes prove fatal.

 Current LVADs use rotational impeller technology; this technology does not reproduce pulsatility of the native heart, which is now considered to be the main cause of LVAD-related complications.

 A Device Dedicated To Left Heart Failure